-After three years of work, the City Museum at the Fembohaus reopened in 2000.
+After three years of work, the City Museum at Fembo House reopened in 2000.
 The building was completely renovated and its historical presentation was entirely reconceived and redesigned.

 A merchant's house, patrician mansion, map publishing house, museum – the Fembohaus has had a rich history and has played many different roles.
 Its history reflects the changes in the city's life.